kliment-olechnovic/ftdmp/README.markdown

 FTDMP uses several software tools that are included in the FTDMP package:

 * "voronota-js"
-* "voronota-iface-gnn" (inter-chain interface scoring tool based on graph neural networks)
+* "voronota-js-voroif-gnn" (inter-chain interface scoring tool based on graph neural networks)
 * "ftdock" (a modified version of a popular rigid-body-docking software tool), it depends on "fftw-2.1.5" that is also included
 * "FASPR" (a fast tool for rebuilding sidechains in protein structures)